Supreme Court Seal South Carolina

 (D) set forth the text of subdivisions (c) and (d) of this rule.

 A command to produce evidence or to permit inspection may be joined with a command to appear at trial or hearing or at deposition, or may be issued separately.
+A subpoena may specify the form or forms in which electronically stored information is to be produced.

 (2) A subpoena commanding attendance at a trial or hearing shall issue from the court for the county in which the hearing or trial is to be held.
 A subpoena for attendance at a deposition shall issue from the court for the county designated by the notice of deposition as the county in which the deposition is to be taken.
 If separate from a subpoena commanding the attendance of a person, a subpoena for production or inspection shall issue from the court for the county in which production or inspection is to be made.
 Provided, however, that a subpoena to a person who is not a party or an officer, director or managing agent of a party, commanding attendance at a deposition or production or inspection shall issue from the court for the county in which the non-party resides or is employed or regularly transacts business in person.